thegetty/quire-docs/content/documentation/install-uninstall.md

 ## Update Quire

 As we develop, you may also want/need to update Quire.
 Updating Quire will mean that any new projects you start will have the newest updates.
 It will not effect existing projects, with one exception.

-As Quire is updated, Quire commands may change

-This means that running

 1. In your command-line shell, to first uninstall and discard the existing version of the CLI, enter the following four commands in order: